airtai/faststream/README.md

 ### Recap

-We have created a simple fastkafka application.
+We have created a simple FastKafka application.
 The app will consume the `Data` from the `input_data` topic, log it and produce the incremented data to `output_data` topic.